awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToOracleInstance.md

 In this procedure, you connect to your DB instance by using Oracle SQL Developer\.
 To download a standalone version of this utility, see the [ Oracle SQL developer downloads page](https://www.oracle.com/tools/downloads/sqldev-downloads.html)\.

 To connect to your DB instance, you need its DNS name and port number\.
-For information about finding the DNS name and port number for a DB instance, see [Finding the endpoint of your DB instance](#USER_Endpoint)\.
+For information about finding the DNS name and port number for a DB instance, see [Finding the endpoint of your Oracle DB instance](#USER_Endpoint)\.

 **To connect to a DB instance using SQL developer**